-RC No. Record Types Description Disposition Instructions Citation 414.5 Enrollments and Withdrawals attendance records of enrollments and RETAIN UNTIL: End of academic year withdrawals from the program, including PLUS: 5 years transfers and dropouts; includes attendance THEN: Destroy verifications 415.
-P FERPA Compliance includes requests for formal hearings, written Permanent Confidentiality decisions of hearing panel, waivers for rights 20 USC 1232g - of access, notifications, requests for release of information, consent forms, opt-out requests, correspondence, and other related records 416.< Field Trip Authorizations includes dates of trips, purpose of trips, trip RETAIN UNTIL: End of academic year destinations, itineraries, parental consent THEN: Destroy forms, and other related information 417.1 Institutional Correspondence records concerning requests for RETAIN UNTIL: Complete documentation from other LEAs or PLUS: 1 year SEE ALSO: Correspondence educational institutions; also includes THEN: Destroy (Agency Management) responses 418.R Student Associations and includes constitutions, by-laws, newsletters, RETAIN UNTIL: Reference value ends Organizations minutes, brochures, announcements, THEN: Destroy photographs, reports, scrapbooks, and other Agency Policy: related records 419.5 Student Awards and Honors includes recommendations, approvals, RETAIN UNTIL: Complete references, and other related records PLUS: 5 years THEN: Destroy 4110.2 Student Counseling and includes advisors' notes and reports, interview RETAIN UNTIL: Student graduates or Confidentiality Advisement Records forms, student test profiles, aptitude test separates from program 20 USC 1232g 1 scores, approved schedule forms, PLUS: 2 years recommendations, references, career planning THEN: Destroy forms, correspondence, and other related records
+RC No. Record Types Description Disposition Instructions Citation 413.5 Disciplinary Actions (cont.) includes charges, evidence, transcripts, RETAIN UNTIL: Student graduates or Confidentiality 1 correspondence, and other related records; separates from program 20 USC 1232g also includes residential life disciplinary PLUS: 5 years actions that do not result in suspension THEN: Destroy 414.5 Enrollments and Withdrawals attendance records of enrollments and RETAIN UNTIL: End of academic year withdrawals from the program, including PLUS: 5 years transfers and dropouts; includes attendance THEN: Destroy verifications 415.
+P FERPA Compliance includes requests for formal hearings, written PERMANENT Confidentiality 1 decisions of hearing panel, waivers for rights 20 USC 1232g of access, notifications, requests for release of information, consent forms, opt-out requests, correspondence, and other related records 416.< Field Trip Authorizations includes dates of trips, purpose of trips, trip RETAIN UNTIL: End of academic year destinations, itineraries, parental consent THEN: Destroy forms, and other related information 417.1 Institutional Correspondence records concerning requests for RETAIN UNTIL: Complete documentation from other LEAs or PLUS: 1 year SEE ALSO: Correspondence educational institutions; also includes THEN: Destroy (AGENCY MANAGEMENT) responses 418.R Student Associations and includes constitutions, by-laws, newsletters, RETAIN UNTIL: Reference value ends ± Organizations minutes, brochures, announcements, THEN: Destroy photographs, reports, scrapbooks, and other Agency Policy: related records 419.5 Student Awards and Honors includes recommendations, approvals, RETAIN UNTIL: Complete references, and other related records PLUS: 5 years THEN: Destroy

-No destruction of records may take place if audits or litigation are pending or reasonably anticipated.
+^{} No destruction of records may take place if audits or litigation are pending or reasonably anticipated.

-∞ See appendix for list of item numbers for records that should transfer to the State Archives.
+$[\]infty$ See appendix for list of item numbers for records that should transfer to the State Archives.

-Ω See appendix for list of item numbers for records that are temporarily stored at the State Records Center prior to destruction.
+$[\]Omega$ See appendix for list of item numbers for records that are temporarily stored at the State Records Center prior to destruction.

-© See appendix for list of item numbers for records that will be in permanent security storage at the State Records Center.
+[©] See appendix for list of item numbers for records that will be in permanent security storage at the State Records Center.